SalomePlatform/smesh/doc/gui/input/cartesian_algo.rst

    * add a hexahedron in the mesh, if all nodes are inside
    * add a polyhedron or another cell type in the mesh, if some nodes are inside and some outside.

+.. _cartesian_VL_anchor:

+**Viscous boundary layers** are constructed as follows:

+   * create an offset geometry with offset value equal to full layers thickness by using BRepOffset_MakeOffset OCCT class;
+   * mesh the offset geometry with the Body Fitting algorithm;
+   * create prisms of the layers by projecting boundary nodes of offset geometry onto the boundary of initial geometry.

+.. note:: Viscous layers can't be constructed on geometry with **shared/internal** faces.

-To apply this algorithm when you define your mesh, select **Body Fitting** in the list of 3D algorithms and add **Body Fitting  Parameters** hypothesis.
+To apply the algorithm when you define your mesh, select **Body Fitting** in the list of 3D algorithms and add **Body Fitting  Parameters** hypothesis.
 The following dialog will appear:

 .. _cartesian_hyp_anchor: